 To fill your container, you’ll want to use half “soilless” potting mix and half well-rotted compost to enrich the soil.
 You can find bags at garden centers.
 Never use fresh manure.

-Also, if you’re not planting in the ground, do NOT use soil.
+Also, if you’re planting in a container (rather than the ground), do NOT use soil.
 It compacts in a container, doesn’t drain well, causes rotting, and often carries weed seeds or disease.
 Potting mix retains moisture but also drains well; compost adds fertility.

 How to Plant Container Potatoes